Print

 • Preheat oven to 375F.

-• Run cool water over & wring out most of the excess liquid.
+• Run cool water over spinach and wring out most of the excess liquid.
 You can break apart the cooked spinach with your hands at this point unless you would rather chop it.
 Set Spinach aside.
-Note: You can also use 20 oz defrosted frozen spinach (any water squeezed out) and skip this step if you prefer.

 Notes